sonaliii/mini_ml_project/README.md

 ### Feature Engineering, Data Cleaning, etc.
-This project was built using a small Kaggle data set that had processed/numerical features already.
+This project was built using a *very* small Kaggle data set that had processed/numerical features already.
 Feature generation and data cleaning are not within the scope of this mini-project.